Need to do some spring carpet cleaning?

-No matter how careful you are, over the winter you and your boots may have collected lots of dirt and grime.
-And you probably tracked that inside.
-And now it’s in your carpets!
+No matter how careful you are, over the winter, you and your boots may have collected lots of dirt, sand, salt, and grime.
+You probably tracked that inside — and now it’s in your carpets!

-It looks kind of gross and, if you’re a renter, could mean you’re at risk of losing a security deposit.
+It’s not good for your home and, if you’re a renter it could mean you’re at risk of losing a security deposit.

-Now, here’s the four steps it takes to get those nasty stains out.
+Whether you’re tackling it on your own, or need to schedule a carpet cleaning, here are the four steps it takes to get those nasty salt stains out.

-Are the stains only in one place, or did all of your carpet get discolored?
+Are the stains located in one place, or did all of your carpet get discolored?

 If there are a few spots, you can most likely treat it with a simple vinegar-and-water-solution.
 If the whole place took a winter-sized beating, a deeper cleaning method like steam cleaning might be just what you need.

 It’s best to tackle this project on a day where you can give your carpet lots of time to dry without worrying about people walking on it.
-And if you’re going the steam cleaning route, you may need all night for it to dry too.
+If you’re going the steam cleaning route, you may also need all night for it to dry.

 - A good vacuum